SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets.md

 The "SCADA" widget provides a graphic representation of the status of a device.

-For details on the "SCADA" widget, refer to [Optional Services > Cloud Fieldbus > Monitoring status using the SCADA widget](/users-guide/optional-services/#scada).
+For details on the "SCADA" widget, refer to [Device protocol guide > Cloud Fieldbus > Monitoring status using the SCADA widget](/device-protocols-guide/cloud-fieldbus/#scada).

 > **Info:** All SVG files are sanitized in order to remove malicious code.